-Nvidia Ampere is either the codename for the next generation of high-end graphics processing from the green GPU maestros or… it’s not.
+Nvidia Ampere, the GPU codename that’s being taken as read for the next generation of high-end graphics processing from the green team… or maybe it’s not.
 Maybe it’s Nvidia Hopper – with Nvidia choosing to play its graphics cards close to its chest, refusing to let slip its future GPU architecture roadmap, we still don’t actually know what the next-gen naming scheme is going to be.
 And that’s despite us potentially being only a few months away from its unveiling.

 Equally there’s a chance Nvidia Ampere was simply the original name for the Turing GPU architecture.
 It’s possible concerns over contesting the trademark with another company prompted a switch to Turing as an alternative name for the RTX 20-series GPUs.
 Ampere Semiconductor is an existing Silicon Valley company also dealing in microprocessors and cloud computing and already has dibs on a bunch of Ampere trademarks.